hanerkoca/starknet.js-workshop-typescript/README.md

 You can find some explanations for the use of Starknet.js with Cairo v1&v2 smart-contracts [here](./Cairo1.md).

+## Demo DAPP - Cairo1-JS :

+Be able to create some scripts is a good first step.
+The next step is the creation of DAPPs (decentralized application) ; see my [demo DAPP](https://github.com/PhilippeR26/Cairo1JS) for Starknet

 ## Proxy :

-Some explanations to interact with a contract behind a proxy [here](proxy.md)
+Some explanations to interact with a contract behind a proxy [here](./proxy.md)

 ## 🤔 Questions?

 Have a look in the starknet.js [documentation](https://www.starknetjs.com/docs/next/guides/intro).

-Ask in #starknet-js channel in the [StarkNet Discord](https://discord.gg/C2JsG2j7Fs)
+Ask in #starknet-js channel in the [Starknet Discord](https://discord.gg/C2JsG2j7Fs)

 Philippe.
 ROSTAN @ critical.devs.fr - Phil26#1686 on Discord